t-keazirian/reflect-app-api/README.md

 # API Documentation:

-All reponses come in standard JSON.
+All responses come in standard JSON.
 All requests must include a content-type of application/json and the body must be valid JSON.

 ##### This REST API allows you to:
 * GET: